YidingPi/MSR/README.md

 # Refined dataset (extraction process)

 ## Step 2: Run 2.
-SWH Search.py
+SWH Search.py (RQ1)
 Input: Txt file of URLs of repositories from Software Heritage Search will be stored in raw_data/SWH_URLs.
 Output: refined_data\SWH_OUTPUT: Store repositories are still valid on GitHub. refined_data\SWH_VALID_COUNTER: Count the number of valid repositories for further usage refined_data\SWH_INVALID:Store repositories are still invalid on GitHub.

+Program 2.
+SWH Search.py has both functions of extract and refining.

-In step 2, we also conduct filtering of Software Heritage to filter out repositories that are currently invalid on GitHub.
+In step 2, we also conduct filtering of Software Heritage to filter out repositories that are currently invalid on GitHub **(RQ1)**.
 We get 844 repositories in refined_data\SWH_OUTPUT are stored age of repositories in refined_data\SWH_AGE.

 ## Step 3: Run 3.
 Random Selection.py
 Input: Get the currently valid number of repositories of Software Heritage from refined_data\SWH_VALID_COUNTER.
 Randomly Select repositories from raw_data\GITHUB_OUTPUT and raw_data\GITHUB_AGE.